Claus1/unigui/README.md

 Error(error_message)
 UpdateError(updated_element, error_nessage)
 ```
-They are returned by handler and cause appearing on the top screen colored rectangles window for 3 second.
+They are returned by handlers and cause appearing on the top screen colored rectangles window for 3 second.
 UpdateError also says Unigui to update changed updated_element.

 ### Milti-user programming?
 You don't need it! ###